 There may be relevant climate change information available through federal, state or local government datasets.

-Where regional NRM organisations are not able to freely access relevant datasets at an appropriate scale and resolution, Stream 1 funding may be used to assist with accessing this information where it is critical to making the required updates to the regional NRM plan.
+Where agreed by the Department in a project's project plan or project budget, regional NRM organisations may use Stream 1 funding to assist with accessing relevant datasets at an appropriate scale and resolution where they are not able to freely access this information and where it is critical to making the required updates to the regional NRM plan.

 How do these updates align with statutory arrangements for regional NRM plans?

 Regional NRM plans will continue to be managed in line with existing statutory or non statutory arrangements, but updated to include links to Australian Government policies and initiatives.